aws/aws-advanced-python-wrapper/docs/development-guide/DevelopmentGuide.md

 ## Testing Overview

-The AWS Advanced Python Driver uses the following tests to verify its correctness and performance:
+The AWS Advanced Python Driver uses the following tests to verify its correctness:

 | Tests                                         | Description                                                                                                                                              |
 |-----------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|